 Crystalline Silica Resource Page

 OSHA's new crystalline silica rule was finalized March 24.
 It reduced the permissible exposure limit (PEL) to silica in half, from 100 µg (micrograms)/cu.m to 50 µg/cu.m.
 Here is what you need to know about the rule.
-AFS is committed to a silica regulatory policy based on sound science that protects its workers, is technologically and economically feasible, and does not impose compliance costs that far exceed its expected benefits.
+AFS is committed to assisting foundries in coming into, and maintaining compliance with these new regulations, in the most effective and economical manner.

 Detailed Information on the Rule

 - OSHA’s health effects & risk assessment background documents